real-space/AngstromCube/notes.md

     For a method that is cheaper than the RS-grid based Green function version, we should implement
     a local-orbital method.
-    Although, numerical atomic orbitals have shown the be a great basis in terms of physics, AAcube will have all the machinery to use PAW, so we can use pseudo atomic orbitals.
+    Although, numerical atomic orbitals have shown to be a great basis in terms of physics, AAcube will have all the machinery to use PAW, so we can use pseudo atomic orbitals.
 Here, we can suggest another